Graduate School of Biomedical Sciences

-The Office of Graduate Research Education, led by Leon Fine, MD, oversees the following programs:
+The Office of Graduate Research Education, led by William Parks, PhD, oversees the following programs:

 Directed by William Parks, PhD, the Cedars-Sinai Graduate PhD Program in Biomedical and Translational Sciences focuses on the translation of scientific discoveries into the application of therapies, treatments and cures.
 Our program merges scientific and translational medicine curricula with mentoring by researchers and clinicians, as well as broad exposure to clinical medicine.
 Graduates earn a doctoral degree in Biomedical and Translational Sciences.

 - Master of Science in Magnetic Resonance in Medicine Program